VHS Revival revisits Taylor Hackford’s devilish, supernatural thriller.

 If the devil existed here on Earth, what exactly would he do and how would he set about doing it?
 That is the central theme of Taylor Hackford’s 1997 thriller The Devil’s Advocate, which has kind of fallen off the radar in the years since its release for reasons that are understandable.

-Here, Beelzebub comes in the form of law firm honcho, John Milton, played with trademark panache by Al Pacino, who in the late ’90s was still riding the mainstream wave of his fiery Montana mode, and this is the kind of overstated role he can play in his sleep.
+Here, Beelzebub comes in the form of law firm honcho, John Milton, played with blistering panache by the legendary Al Pacino, who in the late ’90’s was still riding the mainstream wave of his fiery Montana mode, and this is the kind of overstated role he can play in his sleep.
 That doesn’t make it any less of a performance from one of the finest actors Hollywood has ever produced, and for the most part Pacino is mesmerising as the dead-eyed grin with the silver tongue, but the role is little more than a caricature, from the hell-fire expressions right down to the platform shoes, a feature symbolic of the Antichrist’s fabled goat-legged incarnation.

 The Devil’s Advocate is crammed with fine performances, both central and supporting, but it is not without its issues.
 The movie’s main flaw is its inability to sufficiently define itself as it slowly evolves from one cinematic template to the next.
 What begins as a John Grisham style adaptation suddenly takes on supernatural undertones, until finally we are plunged into a bald-faced satire, which although effective and largely enjoyable seems at loggerheads with the rest of the movie, one which stumbles between taut, courtroom drama and supernatural chiller.
 The movie is further restricted by a muddled tone and superfluous running time, jumping from sensational violence to serious drama with an impromptu hiccup, while occasional stereotyping proves a notable, if largely peripheral obstacle.